-You can also walk down to the beach, and admire the beauty of the imposing cliffs towering above you.
-Swimming in Loch Ard Gorge isn’t recommended, due to the strong waves and currents, and presence of many rocks.
+You can also walk down to the beach and admire the beauty of the imposing cliffs towering above you.
+Swimming in Loch Ard Gorge isn’t recommended due to the strong waves and currents and the presence of many rocks.

 The best thing you can do at Loch Ard Gorge is to walk around and admire the beautiful scenery.
 For an epic day trip from Melbourne, make sure to pair your visit to Loch Ard Gorge with a visit to Gibson Steps and the Twelve Apostles.

-Are there any stops on this list of Melbourne day trips you think we missed out?
+Are there any stops on this list of Melbourne day trips you think we missed out on?
 Which would you like to visit the most?